JaydenMaalouf/PureOrigin.API/README.md

 var url = await user.GetAvatarUrlAsync();
 ```

-Thanks for using my wrapper <3 By Kanga#8041
+Thanks for using my wrapper ❤️ By Kanga#8041
-Please note: This API wrapper is for educational purposes only.
-I am not affiliated with Origin or any of it's entities.
+**Please note: This API wrapper is for educational purposes only.
+I am not affiliated with Origin or any of it's entities. **